puppetlabs/puppetlabs-helm/README.md

 ##### `tls_ca_cert`

-Path to CA root certificate
+Path to the CA root certificate.

 Default: `false`

 ##### `upgrade`

-Upgrade if Tiller is already installed
+Specifies whether to upgrade if Tiller is installed.

 Values: `'true','false'`